QPL2025/qpl-jekyll/program.md

 The conference program is also available in [pdf format](/assets/pdfs/qpl_program.pdf).

-Registration opens at 9:00 AM on Monday at Hotel Cherno More. <br> At 9:40 AM, there will be a welcome address from the organizers, followed by a greeting from the Mayor of Varna.
+Registration opens at 9:00 AM on Monday at Hotel Cherno More. <br> At 9:40 AM, there will be a welcome address from the organizers.

 <table>
 <colgroup>